WoltLab/docs.woltlab.com/docs/php_api_form_builder-form_fields.md

 To integrate a wysiwyg editor into a form, you have to create a `WysiwygFormContainer` object.
 This container takes care of creating all necessary form nodes listed below for a wysiwyg editor.

-{% include callout.html content="When creating the container object, its id has to be the id of the form field that will manage the actual text." type="warning" %}
+!!! warning "When creating the container object, its id has to be the id of the form field that will manage the actual text."

 The following methods are specific to this form container class: